 Schedule an appointment with a professional

 First, it is important to visit a hair care professional and in some cases a dermatologist to diagnose these issues.
 If you notice hair loss (bald spots or thinning edges), see a dermatologist sooner than later.
-A good hair professional will be able to distinguish between traction or traumatic alopecia that is cause by over-manipulation or other more serious types of alopecia that require a dermatologist.
+A good hair professional will be able to distinguish between traction or traumatic alopecia that is caused by over-manipulation or other more serious types of alopecia that require a dermatologist.

 Assess your hair routine